Why You Should Keep Your Cannabis Prescription After Legalization

 The times are a-changin’, and it’s exciting to consider how much societal knowledge around cannabis is growing – just as its stigmas shrink.
 But still, there’s a time and a place for everything.
 We might ask a friend or a budtender to recommend the best strains for a party or concert, but a cannabis-savvy doctor or nurse practitioner is still the best source of advice when you need cannabis to treat a specific condition.
 You wouldn’t go to the liquor store for help with your arthritis or IBS, and you can’t expect cannabis retail employees to be medically trained, either.

 Considering a cannabis prescription for yourself or a loved one?
-Call Natural Care at 1-888-671-8022 to arrange a free consultation with a cannabis-savvy doctor or nurse practitioner.
+Call Natural Care at 1-888-671-8022 or book online for a free prescription consultation with a cannabis-savvy doctor or nurse practitioner.